 CONCLUSION

-Personalized and individualized learning are not synonyms, but two strategic levers you can use to make learning processes more effective and goal-oriented.
+Personalized and individualized learning are not synonyms, but rather two strategic levers that you can use to make learning processes more effective and targeted.

-While individualized learning primarily adjusts the pace, sequence, or scope of the content, personalized learning goes one step further: here, learning goals, content, and methods are consistently tailored to the individual person.
+While individualized learning primarily adjusts the pace, sequence, or scope of content, personalized learning goes a step further: Here, learning goals, content, and methods are consistently aligned with the individual person.

-For you as a trainer, coach, or HR developer, this means: You should consciously decide which form of adaptation fits your goal.
+For you as a trainer, coach, or personnel developer, this means: You should consciously decide which form of adaptation fits your goal.
 Do you want to make learning paths more flexible or define learning goals individually?
-Both approaches increase the relevance of your training – if they are clearly thought through.
+Both approaches increase the relevance of your further education – if they are clearly thought through.

-Those who know the difference no longer plan training “the same for everyone,” but instead shape learning processes strategically.
+Anyone who knows the difference no longer plans training "the same for everyone," but rather designs learning processes strategically.
 And that is exactly what makes the difference between a good course and sustainable learning development.

 Frequently Asked Questions and Answers